 Along with this, Bindi is a part of women’s makeup.
 Women wear a scarf on the shoulder to look beautiful and perfectly fine.

 The man wears kurta-pajama, dhoti, sherwani, etc. as a traditional garment.
 And also tie the turban on the head in the traditional way.

 Namaste or Namaskar is one way of greeting.
-Namaste (welcome) means that my inner light welcomes the light within you, and derived from the Sanskrit word pranam.
+Namaste (welcome) means that my inner light welcomes the light within you, and is derived from the Sanskrit word pranam.
 Which means Welcome.

-The word Namaste is used at the beginning of written or oral colloquium and while departing.
-The method of namaste done by connecting the palms of both your hands in front of the chest and with the fingers facing up.
+The word Namaste is used at the beginning of a written or oral colloquium and while departing.
+The method of namaste is done by connecting the palms of both your hands in front of the chest and with the fingers facing up.

 Indian Traditions, Fairs, and Festivals

 India is a multi-cultural and multi-religious society.
 Celebrate Independence Day (15 August), Republic Day (26 January), and Gandhi Jayanti (02 October) as national holidays.

 Diwali is known as the festival of lights.
 The festival of Diwali is celebrated by making Rangoli and lighting diyas.